128technology/docs/docs/concepts_metadata.md

 #### Existing Flow Recognition

 This method of retriggering metadata is intended to reopen the session on the next hop due to a variety of reasons such as detecting a source NAT change from a device in the middle via BFD, or the session for some reason no longer exists on the next hop router and needs to be reopened.
-Ultimately the next hop router is missing a flow entry associated with the flow table key (device interface, vlan, source ip, destination ip, source l4 port, destination l4 port, and protocol).
-Retriggering metadata in this scenario aims to recreate / revive a session which should have existed or is currently in  a defunct state on the next-hop node.
+Ultimately the next hop router is missing a flow entry associated with the flow table key (device interface, VLAN, source IP, destination IP, source L4 port, destination L4 port, and protocol).
+Retriggering metadata in this scenario aims to recreate a session which should have existed or is currently in a stale state on the next-hop node.

 #### Existing Flow Modification